MatteoMarziali/Hypermedia-Applications-project/README.md

 This repository will be updated during our hands on lectures with a small app to manage pets.
-We suggest to use it as a starting point (fork) for your project once we finished.
+We suggest to use it as a starting point (fork) for your project once we finished. ciao

 ## What is this repository for?